NikoCosmico01/CopernicusAPI_getVegetativeIndices/README.md

 ```
 Run either the single-thread or the multi-thread version.

-You can put the running script in background using 'screen' or other tools so you can close the terminal without interrupting the job.
+You can put the running script in background using `screen` or other tools so you can close the terminal without interrupting the job.